tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript-combined.md

 * statements can be assignments, function calls, flow control structures, etc.

 Expressions
-: sequences of operators and their operands i an orderly fashion : they can also be statements
+: sequences of operators and their operands in an orderly fashion : they can also be statements
 * Return values that can be assigned to valid targets
 * Operands to some operators can also be expression